nycdatasci/bootcamp/Docker/docker-quickstart.md

   - When finish, double click the **Docker QuickStart Terminal** to start the interactive shell, which might take a few minutes to get ready.
   - When the shell is ready, follow the same instruction for Mac because the terminal is similar to bash.

-- If you use Docker toolbox, your IP address is the VM's IP (by default, it's `192.168.99.100`), which can be found by running the command below inside Docker QuickStart Terminal:
+- If you use Docker toolbox, your IP address is the VM's IP.
+By default, it's `192.168.99.100`, you can also find it by running the command below inside the Docker QuickStart Terminal:

   ```
   docker-machine ip